F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 VLAN class
 ``````````
 The next lines of the declaration configure VLANs on the BIG-IP system.

-The name *myProvisioning* we use in this example is arbitrary; it is not used anywhere in the BIG-IP configuration.
-You can name this object however you'd like, but it must have a name.
+In this case, the name you give the VLAN class is used for the name of the VLAN on the BIG-IP.

 .. code-block:: javascript
    :linenos:
-   :lineno-start: 46
+   :lineno-start: 59

-    "myVlan": {
+    "external": {
         "class": "VLAN",
         "tag": 1234,
         "mtu": 1500,